 Thanks to Digital Revolution most of the books ever published are (slowly) becoming available online (most for free) by efforts like Project Gutenberg, Open Library, Hathi Trust and Project Madurai.
 For seeing and enjoying the artwork we are getting to see the photographs online and dream.
 Here is a collection of breathtaking photographs of 62 libraries around the world from Mentalfloss site.

-To bring these images closer to you everyday, you can install the photographs as wallpapers of your Windows PC (Windows 7 or 8).
+To bring these images closer to you every day, you can install the photographs as wallpapers of your Windows PC (Windows 7 or 8).
 To do that go to this page at Microsoft and download a Windows theme aptly titled “The Beauty of Books” theme.
-It has 13 images, my favourites are following two.
+It has 13 images, my favourites are the following two.

 On a related subject The Hindu recently published a list of lesser-known libraries in Chennai that’s holding valuable books; Tamil The Hindu has written about one Mr.Balasubramanian in Trichy having 100,000 books in his house where has 13 rooms just for books; one Mr.Krishnamoorthy in Pudukottai on his own efforts running 100,000 book library called Gnanalaya Library – what great book lovers.